chanbengz/SUSTech_CS323_Project_Incredibuild/README.md

 ## Development

-Setting up environment might be a stuggling process, you can use `docker` to build up the environment.
+Setting up environment might be a struggling process, you can use `docker` to build up the environment.

 ```bash
 docker build -t incredibuild .